Smiling man riding a bicycle.

 • Choose a flat, open space away from traffic with a surface that is suitable for children to practice.

-• It isn't recommended that children under 13 ride on the road without adult supervision.
+• Children under 13 should only ride on the road with adult supervision.

 • Remember to be clearly visible to motorists by wearing bright clothes.